 Collapse – Forward flinch of the drawing shoulder, just prior to releasing the bowstring.

-Creep – The technical term for the permanent elongation of a material.
+Creep – 1. (adjective) The technical term for the permanent elongation of a material.
 2. (noun) The guy your sister is dating.

-Crest – Bands of paint at the leading edge of the shaftment for arrow decoration or identification.
+Crest/Cresting – 1. (noun) Bands of paint at the leading edge of the shaftment for arrow decoration or identification.
 2. (verb) Applying the crest to an arrow.

 Distal – Anatomical term meaning farther away from the center of a body or object.